+The decentralization continuum.
 Organizations can be placed on a continuum based how much people participate in making decisions that matter to them.

 At the far left of the continuum are highly centralized organizations.
 If all important decisions are made by high-level centralized decision-makers (as in traditional military organizations, for instance), then the organization is highly centralized.
 The rest of the continuum shows three important kinds of decision-making structures where people have more freedom: loose hierarchies, democracies, and markets.
 As you progress along the continuum, from loose hierarchies to democracies to markets, the amount of freedom people have in decision-making increases.

 For example, some companies today already have loose hierarchies where they delegate huge amounts of decision-making authority to very low levels in their organization.
 Many management consulting firms, for instance, let the individual partners and consultants on a project make almost all operational decisions about the project.
 And AES Corp., one of the world’s largest electric power producers, has let very low-level workers make critical multimillion-dollar decisions about things like acquiring new subsidiaries.
 In an even more extreme example, one of the most important computer operating systems in the world today—Linux—was written by a loosely coordinated hierarchy of thousands of volunteer computer programmers all over the world.